langroid/langroid/README.md

 Langroid leverages Pydantic to support OpenAI's [Function-calling API](https://platform.openai.com/docs/guides/gpt/function-calling) as well as its own native tools.
+The benefits are that you don't have to write any JSON to specify the schema, and also if the LLM hallucinates a malformed tool syntax, Langroid sends the Pydantic validation error (suitiably sanitized) to the LLM so it can fix it!

 Simple example: Say the agent has a secret list of numbers, and we want the LLM to find the smallest number in the list.